vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

     cp -R Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Extra/spring-petclinic-messaging-emulator spring-petclinic-microservices
     ```

-1. In the main `pom.xml` file, add an extra module for the `spring-petclinic-messaging-emulator` in the `<modules>` element at line 26.
+1. In the parent `pom.xml` file, add an extra module for the `spring-petclinic-messaging-emulator` in the `<modules>` element at line 26.

     ```xml
     <module>spring-petclinic-messaging-emulator</module>